How temperature became a way to speak about harm, distance, and loss of vitality

 In CAD, pathology declares itself precisely there.

 Acral cyanosis is not just a clinical finding.
-It is a clinical confirmation of what language has long suggested about where cold does its damage first.
+It is a confirmation of what language has long suggested about where cold does its damage first.

 Cold as revelation, not cause